-Football Queensland’s High Performance initiatives aim to deliver professional, integrated and clear elite development pathways and programs for players and coaches throughout Queensland complemented with National and International competition which produce representative players and coaches.
+Football Queensland’s high performance initiatives aim to deliver professional, integrated and clear elite development pathways and programs for players and coaches throughout Queensland complemented with National and International competition which produce representative players and coaches.
 Our State Technical Director, three QAS coaches, and Head Coach of the Skills Acquisition Program are available to visit zones and provide expert professional development in relation to the Football Federation Australia curriculum.

 Skill Acquisition Program

-The Skill Acquisition Program (SAP) is a key component of Football Federation Australia’s National Curriculum.
+The Skill Acquisition Program (SAP) is a key component of Football Federation Australia’s national curriculum.

-The Program is designed to perfect and accelerate the skill development of identified players between the critical ages of 9 to 13.
+SAP is designed to perfect and accelerate the skill development of identified players between the critical ages of 9 to 13.
 This is the age group universally acknowledged to be the optimal mental and physical phase in which children are able to learn motor skills.

 SAP’s aim is to provide the necessary technical ‘tools’ to be able to play the game at the highest possible level with a focus on functional game skills, with an immediate skills transfer into positioning and small-sided games being an absolute requirement.

-It is based on World’s Best Practice and has been developed by internationally acclaimed Technical Coaches and the FFA Technical Department.
+It is based on world’s best practice and has been developed by internationally acclaimed Technical Coaches and the FFA Technical Department.